 A constitution should make clear that a society is open to all interested members of the University, regardless of religion or nationality, and that power is in the hands of its members.
-It shall be permissible, but not the norm, for particular clubs or societies to impose restrictions on eligibility to join or participate in the activities of the club or society on grounds such as national origins, ethnicity, religion, gender or sexual orientation provided they are judged by the Junior Proctor to be consistent with the purposes and objectives of the club or society, and are reasonable and fairly applied in all the circumstances and are neither contrary to the law nor the University's anti-discrimination provisions.
+It shall be permissible, but not the norm, for particular clubs or societies to impose restrictions on eligibility to join or participate in the activities of the club or society on grounds such as national origins, ethnicity, religion, gender or sexual orientation - provided they are judged by the Junior Proctor to be consistent with the purposes and objectives of the club or society, and are reasonable and fairly applied in all the circumstances and are neither contrary to the law nor the University's anti-discrimination provisions.

 Members should elect officers and other members of the executive committee, and be responsible for amending the constitution.
 The powers and duties of the officers should be laid down, as should the timing and frequency of management meetings and the method of convening them.
-It is also helpful to include details of arrangements for dissolving the society in the event of it folding, including the disposal of any residual assets, which would normally revert to the Societies' Syndicate to benefit other societies.
+It is also helpful to include details of arrangements for dissolving the society in the event that it ceases to operate, including the disposal of any residual assets.
+Note that funds must be held in trust for the furtherance of the society's aims and objectives and should not be regarded as the property of society committees or members personally.
+At the time of dissolution, all residual funds and assets must be sent to the Societies' Syndicate to benefit other societies.

-The executive committee must have a majority of members who are current CU undergraduate or postgraduate students or are members of the Regent House, and the majority of principal officers, e.g. President, Secretary and Junior Treasurer must be current students.
+The executive committee must have a majority of members who are current Cambridge undergraduate or postgraduate students or are members of the Regent House, and the majority of principal officers, e.g. President, Secretary and Junior Treasurer must be current students.
+Furthermore, it is strongly advisable that the same individual should not occupy multiple roles.

 Records of members (annual and life) should be kept.
-If kept on computer, this data may be subject to be entered onto the Information Assets Register for GDPR (2018).
+If kept on computer, these data may be subject to be entered onto the Information Assets Register for GDPR: see Information Asset Register - University of Cambridge.
 The University's entries on the Information Asset Register do not cover University clubs and societies.
-If data is held on computer the club/society becomes a Data User and may need to register with the General Data Protection Registrar.
-Advice on this and registration can be obtained from the University Data Protection Officer, (tel: (3)32306).
-See also paragraph 17.
+If data are held on computer, the club/society becomes a Data User and may need to register with the General Data Protection Registrar.
+Advice on this and registration can be obtained from the University Data Protection Officer Contact Us | Information Compliance (cam.ac.uk).